 Introduction

-Description of Practicums
+Description of practicums

 Practicum 1.
-Analysis of the Educational Environment of School No. 91
+Analysis of the educational environment of School No. 91

-This Practicum is held at the beginning of the first year of study and focuses on the educational environment of Moscow's School No. 91, where the curriculum for the primary and secondary schools has been developed, tested, and advanced for many years.
-Master's students study the school's environment and structure, the interactions between participants, become acquainted with the teaching staff and administration, and interact with students and parents.
+This Practicum is held at the beginning of the first year of study and focuses on the educational environment of Moscow's School No. 91, where the DL curriculum for the primary and secondary schools has been developed, tested, and advanced for many years.
+Master's students study the school's environment: it’s structure, the interactions between participants, become familiar with the teaching staff and administration, and communicate with students and parents.
+While tools for systematically describing the characteristics of the educational environment exist, these tools are not offered to master's students "off the shelf."
+They are introduced at the final stage, when observation results are compared, refined, and discussed in terms of organizing joint learning activities between adults (teachers) and children, as well as the children themselves.

 Practicum 2.
 Analysis of the lesson